 A Horizon administrator must perform specific tasks to enable end users to connect to remote desktops and applications.

-Before end users can connect to a server and access a remote desktop or published application, a Horizon administrator must configure certain pool settings and security settings.
+Before end users can connect to a Connection Server instance or a security server and access a remote desktop or application, a Horizon administrator must configure certain pool settings and security settings:

 If you plan to use Unified Access Gateway, configure Connection Server to work with Unified Access Gateway.
 See the Deploying and Configuring Unified Access Gateway document.
 Unified Access Gateway appliances fulfill the same role that was previously played by only security servers.

 If you are using a security server, verify that you are using the latest maintenance releases of Connection Server 6.x and Security Server 6.x or later releases.
 For more information, see the View Installation document.

 If you plan to use a secure tunnel connection for client devices and if the secure connection is configured with a DNS host name for Connection Server or a security server, verify that the client device can resolve this DNS name.